Ryuske/wepay-laravel/README.md

 You just finished the installation of the Wrapper!
 Whoo!
 But...
 Now we have to configure it.

 ## Configuration
-First, run the command `php artisan config:publish ryuske\wepay-laravel`
+First, run the command `php artisan config:publish ryuske/wepay-laravel`

 Once you've run that command, open up the file `app/config/packages/ryuske/wepay-laravel/config.php`